Quick Summary

 }

-Now, run the migration to create the table:
+Run the migration to create the table in your database:

 php artisan migrate